Efficient LLM Moderation with Multi-Layer Latent Prototypes: Introduction

 \section{Introduction}

-Large Language Models~(LLMs) have quickly become integral to many modern applications, making their safety and alignment with human values increasingly important.
-Although methods like RLHF~\citep{bai2022training,ouyang2022training} and instruction tuning~\citep{li2024safety} have advanced the efforts towards model safety, even the most capable models remain vulnerable to the emergent risks that can surface after alignment~\citep{andriushchenko2025jailbreaking,carlini2023aligned,wei2023jailbreak}.
-A common strategy for ensuring LLM safety is moderation, where the model inputs or outputs are assessed for safety before presenting them to the user.
-To meet the growing demand for safe LLM deployment, a range of moderation tools have recently been proposed, including rule-based systems~\citep{clarke2023rule,kumar2024watch}, representation-editing techniques~\citep{luo2024pace,qiu2024spectral,zou2024improvingalignment}, and dedicated guard models~\citep{dong2024building}.
+Large language models (LLMs) have quickly become central to modern applications, making their safety and alignment with human values increasingly important.
+While techniques like RLHF~\citep{bai2022training,ouyang2022training} and instruction tuning~\citep{li2025safety} have substantially improved model safety, even state-of-the-art models remain susceptible to emergent risks even for aligned models~\citep{andriushchenko2025jailbreaking,carlini2023aligned,liu2023jailbreaking}.
+As a result, ensuring practical LLM safety requires an additional evaluation of the model inputs and responses.
+This has motivated recent advances in moderation tools~\citep{lee2025programming,zheng2024prompt}, which are considered an essential component of safe deployment of the LLMs.

-For many real-world applications, simple moderation mechanisms that either permit the model to respond or issue a refusal are often sufficient~\citep{manczak2024primeguard}.
-Among the most effective tools for mitigating undesirable LLM behavior are guard models, which have seen rapid development in recent years~\citep{ghosh2024aegis, han2024wildguard, inan2023llama, sharma2025constitutionalclassifiers, yin2025bingoguard}.
-These models serve as input moderators, tasked with detecting prompts intended to provoke harmful or inappropriate responses.
-Despite their effectiveness, training such large-scale, billion-parameter models demands substantial resources and access to carefully curated datasets.
-Consequently, most users are limited to a small set of pre-trained models available in fixed sizes, which hinders deployment in resource-constrained settings and makes it difficult to adapt moderation systems to evolving categories of safety risks.